 • Have a workshop (atelier) in Paris with at least 15 full-time employees;

 • Employ at least 20 full-time technical staff members, in at least one workshop;

 • Showcase a collection of at least 50 unique designs during each fashion season (twice, in January and July of each year), including both day and evening garments.

 Needless to say, the list of designers and fashion houses that take part in Haute Couture Fashion Weeks isn’t that big at all.

 Lasting just 5 days, Paris Haute Couture Fashion Week takes place at the end of January and during the first week of July each year.
-The January 2018 Paris Haute Couture Fashion Week is scheduled for January 21-25, 2018, while the July 2018 Haute Couture Fashion Week is set for July 1-5, 2018.
+The January 2019 Paris Haute Couture Fashion Week is scheduled for January 21-24, 2019, while the July 2019 Haute Couture Fashion Week is set for June 30-July 4, 2019.